 Introduction to Objects in Visual Basic

-An object is a structure that contains data and methods that manipulate the data.
-Almost everything that you do in Visual Basic is associated with objects.
+An object is a structure containing data and methods that manipulate the data.
+Almost everything you do in Visual Basic is associated with objects.
 If you are new to object-oriented programming, the following terms and concepts will help you get started.

-The words "class" and "object" are used so much in object-oriented programming that it is easy to confuse the terms.
+The words "class" and "object" are used so much in object-oriented programming that it is easy to get the terms mixed up.
 Generally speaking, a class is an abstract representation of something, whereas an object is a usable example of the thing the class represents.
 The one exception to this rule is shared class members, which are usable in both instances of a class and object variables declared as the type of the class.

-Classes consist of fields, properties, methods, and events.
+Classes are made of fields, properties, methods, and events.
 Fields and properties represent information that an object contains.
-Fields are like variables because they can be read or set directly.
+Fields are like variables in that they can be read or set directly.
 For example, if you have an object named "Car" you could store its color in a field named "Color."

-Properties are retrieved and set like fields, but are implemented by property Get and property Set procedures, which provide more control on how values are set or returned.
-The layer of indirection between the value being stored and the procedures that use this value helps isolate your data and lets you validate values before they are assigned or retrieved.
+Properties are retrieved and set like fields, but are implemented using property Get and property Set procedures, which provide more control on how values are set or returned.
+The layer of indirection between the value being stored and the procedures that use this value helps isolate your data and allows you to validate values before they are assigned or retrieved.

 Methods represent actions that an object can perform.
 For example, a "Car" object could have "StartEngine," "Drive," and "Stop" methods.
 You define methods by adding procedures, either Sub routines or functions, to your class.

 Events are notifications an object receives from, or transmits to, other objects or applications.
-Events enable objects to perform actions whenever a specific occurrence occurs.
+Events allow objects to perform actions whenever a specific occurrence takes place.
 An example of an event for the "Car" class would be a "Check_Engine" event.
 Because Microsoft Windows is an event-driven operating system, events can come from other objects, applications, or user input such as mouse clicks or key presses.

 Fields, properties, methods, and events are only one half of the object-oriented programming equation.
 True object-orient programming requires objects to support three qualities: encapsulation, inheritance, and polymorphism.